Epidemic Of Health Care Waste: From $1,877 Ear Piercing To ICU Overuse

 Arenas offered to waive her privacy rights so the practice that provided her treatment could speak to ProPublica.
 Officials from the practice declined to comment.
 Her medical records show that in response to reviews by her insurance company and the attorney general's office, her doctors said the care was appropriate.

-Since then she has her cysts drained without images in her gynecologist's office for about $350.
-But Arenas said on two occasions she's used a needle at home to do it herself.
+Since then, she has her cysts drained without images in her gynecologist's office for about $350.
+But Arenas said that on two occasions, she has used a needle at home to do it herself.
 (Doctors do not recommend this approach.)
-She admits it was an extreme choice, but at the time she worried she would be subjected to more unnecessary tests.
+She admits it was an extreme choice, but at the time, she worried she would be subjected to more unnecessary tests.

 "I was taken advantage of because I was a captive audience," she said.